 An urban park located in the heart of Manhattan that has been dubbed one of the most filmed locations in the world.
 Stroll through the park to unwind after a long day or catch a summer concert featuring upcoming talent.

-This bustling destination serves as the town square, but actually stretches from West 42nd to West 47th Street.
+This bustling destination serves as the town square, but actually stretches from West 42nd to West 47th street.
 The streets are aligned with dozens of brightly lit billboards that house the world’s entertainment industry.
-The conference will be right in the heart of Times Square so get out and explore!

 Things to Do